-New rules are being introduced from April 2017 which can affect the amount of tax and National Insurance locum agency workers pay.
-Find out more about the rules and whether you may be affected.
+New rules were introduced in April 2017 affecting the amount of tax and National Insurance locum agency workers pay.
+Find out more about the rules and whether you are affected.

 IR35 legislation which is also known as the ‘intermediaries legislation’ is a set of rules that aid in the determination of the tax and National Insurance a candidate working through an intermediary should pay, based on the substance of that working arrangement.

 These rules were originally introduced in April 2000.
 HMRC has estimated that there is widespread non-compliance and that only 10% of personal service companies who should apply IR35 to their working arrangement actually do so.
-To ensure greater compliance they are thus changing where the responsibility for applying these rules sit from the intermediary to the body paying the fee of that intermediary worker.
+To ensure greater compliance, they have changed where the responsibility for applying these rules sit, from the intermediary to the body paying the fee of that intermediary worker.

 The decision of whether IR35 applies to the working arrangement now rests with the public body (i.e. NHS Trust or Health Board) where the work is actually being conducted.
 It is therefore not up to the intermediary worker to provide evidence of whether IR35 applies, but rather a decision made by the ultimate employer.

-There is a set of specific rules in the IR35 legislation that the public body will apply in making this decision.
+There is a set of specific rules in the IR35 legislation that the public body applies in making this decision.
 In simple terms IR35 applies if a worker is providing services to a client under circumstances that, if not for the involvement of the intermediary, would be viewed as employment (regardless of contract length).
-HMRC will release an online assessment tool to aid with the determination of whether this legislation applies to a working arrangement.
+HMRC have an online assessment tool to aid with the determination of whether this legislation applies to a working arrangement.

-It is important to note that the decision of whether to apply these rules to a working arrangement will solely rest with the public body.
+It is important to note that the decision of whether to apply these rules to a working arrangement solely rests with the public body.

-If you are being paid through any of the following arrangements, this change will affect you and you will need to take action;
+If you are being paid through any of the following arrangements, this change affects you;

-From 6 April 2017, NHS Trusts and Health Boards will have new responsibilities to inform locum agencies and candidates if the role required falls within or outside IR35 legislation.
-If a role is deemed to fall within IR35 and the rules apply, then the relevant tax and National Insurance will be withheld from payment to the intermediary and paid over to HMRC on their behalf (note, that this is not the same as PAYE).
+NHS Trusts and Health Boards are responsible for informing locum agencies and candidates if the role required falls within or outside IR35 legislation.
+If a role is deemed to fall within IR35 and the rules apply, then the relevant tax and National Insurance are withheld from payment to the intermediary and paid over to HMRC on their behalf (note, that this is not the same as PAYE).

 Are you a locum doctor, nurse or healthcare professional with questions on IR35?
 Please complete the following form and one of our experts will get in touch with you.